FisGeoUnipg/astrogea/readme.md

 <!-- - Astrogeological Analysis: Study the interplay between cosmic events and geological phenomena. -->
 - Planetary Science: Analyze planetary compositions and structures using integrated datasets.
 - Educational Tools: Develop interactive modules for teaching concepts in astrophysics and geology.
-- Spectral Analysis: Process and analyze hyperspectral data from various sources.

 ## Core Features